markjprice/cs12dotnet8/docs/errata/improvements.md

 ```
 System.UnauthorizedAccessException: Access to the path 'C:\Users\<username>\Desktop\log.txt' is denied.
 ```

+# Page 236 - Understanding members

+> Thanks to [rmantel23](https://github.com/rmantel23) who raised [this issue on June 11, 2024](https://github.com/markjprice/cs12dotnet8/issues/46).

+In the second bullet about fields, I wrote, "**Read-only**: The data cannot change after the class is instantiated, but the data can be calculated or loaded from an external source at the time of instantiation.
+For example, `DateTime.UnixEpoch` is January 1, 1970."

+The readonly field `DateTime.UnixEpoch` was introduced with .NET Standard 2.1 and .NET Core 2.1, so if the reader tries to use this field in the .NET Standard 2.0 class library named `PacktLibraryNetStandard2`, it won't be available.

+In the next edition, I will add some different examples: "`String.Empty` is `""`, `Guid.Empty` is a GUID with all zeros, `TimeSpan.Zero` is a time interval of zero, `DateTime.MinValue` is `00:00:00.0000000 UTC, January 1, 0001` in the Gregorian calendar, and `Path.DirectorySeparatorChar` is `\` on Windows. `DateTime.UnixEpoch` is `00:00:00.0000000 UTC, January 1, 1970` in the Gregorian calendar but this field was introduced after .NET Standard 2.0 so you won't be able to try it in your current class library."

 # Page 247 - Storing multiple values using an enum type